 It also helps to have a separate binder for all I-9s.
 Fines can accumulate quickly if you cannot produce current and accurate documents when requested by Immigration and Customs Enforcement (ICE).

 Starting, running, and building a business can be stressful but you don’t have to do this alone.
 Willis HR has options for all businesses no matter the shape and size.
-If you have questions or concerns about your compliance give us a call at 803-714-3715.
+If you have questions or concerns about your compliance contact us today.
 We solve your people problems.